Feedback

 Sometimes the simplest ideas turn out to be so very powerful.

-I've got to tell you how what a powerful teaching tool I am finding your explanation of doublings as being a G gracenote (coinciding with the beat) on the theme note and then thinking of the theme note as running through the note's duration -- with the doubling's second active gracenote being merely superimposed over the theme and momentarily maskng the theme.
+I've got to tell you how what a powerful teaching tool I am finding your explanation of doublings as being a G gracenote (coinciding with the beat) on the theme note and then thinking of the theme note as running through the note's duration -- with the doubling's second active gracenote being merely superimposed over the theme and momentarily masking the theme.
 The idea is universally applicable; it works for every doubling and is helpful for veterans as well as beginners, fast fingers as well as slow.
 It prevents pipers with slow doublings starting the doubling early to "allow room for their slow fingers," and when combined with the idea that G is our "power" gracenote, it allows band pipers to feel comfortable just making a G rather than the whole doubling: like a drummer with his "unison chips" a "G-only" piper can take pride in the idea that he's adding to the "power" (and the band is a lot better off than if he were making big clumsy doublings).
 For solo players, too,

 the idea is invaluable: I've found it useful in getting Nick Lundberg to open and strengthen the G of his doublings.